enescumali/warehouse-v2/README.md

 # Warehouse App

-This project is to manage the warehouse inventory which consists of creating sales and seeing the sales history.
+This project is to manage the warehouse inventory which consists of creating sales, updating amount of the articles and seeing the sales history.

 # Server